 Alcohol also affects coordination, reaction time and vision.
 Ninety percent of the information used in driving comes from seeing.
 Alcohol relaxes the eye muscles.
-As a result, you from seeing.
-Alcohol relaxes the eye muscles.
 As a result, you cannot focus properly.
 Any restriction in vision could cause you to crash.